AviralAv03/Image-Mania/README.md

 ---

-## 🛠️ The Judge's Tool (`check.sh`)
-Want to know if you've done it right?
-Use the built-in validation script!
-1. In your server terminal, run: `bash check.sh`
-2. Select the phase you want to test.
-3. Paste the URL of your service (find it using `gh codespace ports`).
-4. See if you get the ✅ SUCCESS message!

----

----

 ## 📜 Rules of Engagement
 1.  **Use Compose:** Do not use massive `docker run` commands.
 Write clean, maintainable `docker-compose.yml` files.
 2.  **Terminal Lovers:** If you want to do everything in the CLI (Neovim, Vim, Nano), check out the [**Terminal Guide**](./terminal.md).